SzymonRojek/currency-converter/README.md

+# Currency Converter

 ## 🎥  Preview site :arrow_right: [tap here](https://szymonrojek.github.io/currency-converter/)

 <img src="./src/images/currency.gif" width="250" height="350">

-## Description:
+## Project description:
 Creating this converter was a good opportunity to think about objects.
-I wanted to store data inside of the object and then have the possibilities to choose data depends on the sort of currency, get a price of the currency and calulcate it by the amount given from the user.
-I've used ES6 and also divided JS for small functions just to keep an eye on a "single responsibility" depending on their task.
+I wanted to store data inside the object and then choose the data on the basis of the currency and calulcate it by the amount given from the user.
+I've used ES6 and also divided into small functions just to keep an eye on a "single responsibility" depending on their task.

 ## Technologies: